m-spangenberg/interview-project/README.md

   * **Question Form Area Bonus Criteria**
     * Add a timer that ends the user’s question form session after a [x] period.
-    * Render all website styles look and feel in a single CSS theme class.

 **Backend Portal Area**

-* Allow access to a separate backend admin portal area.
-* No authentication required, just add a button anywhere to access this area
 * Allow admin to review question form submissions
 * Add button on each question form entry to export the question form with user answers to JSON.

-  * **Backend Portal Area Bonus Criteria**
-    * Add authentication for an admin user. i.e. username and password
 * Statistics reports on how long the user takes to complete the survey.
 * Allow admin to add more questions and answers to question form.

 ## Application Flow